Under-coverage in high-statistics counting experiments with finite MC samples: The general case

-Finally, we consider the more general case for the columns vectors ${\bf a}_j$.
-In this case, we can always find a set of $p$ orthonormal vectors such that

-where $w_{jk}$ are the elements of a non-singular square matrix.
-After some straightforward algebra, the expectation value of the two last terms on the second line of eq.~\eqref{eq:U3terAvg} can be written as:

-Again, we first focus on the case of large overlap between ${\bf b}$ and ${\rm Span}\{\bf A\}$, which allows us to consider only the first term on the right-hand side of eq.~\eqref{eq:extrachi7} since the remaining terms are relatively suppressed by a factor of $1/n$.
-If we denote by ${\bf v}$ a vector with $k^{\rm th}$-element equal to ${\bf b}^T{\bf a}_k$, we see that the triple sum of eq.~\eqref{eq:extrachi7} can be written as

-The matrix defined between parentheses in eq.~\eqref{eq:extrachi8} is positive (semi-)definite if $\langle \boldsymbol{\alpha}_k^2 \rangle > 0$ for all (at least one) index $k$, so that the quadratic form cannot be negative.
-In the limiting case of small $\rho_\mu$, the rightmost term in eq.~\eqref{eq:extrachi7} dominates, and the same conclusions derived for the case of orthogonal columns holds.\\

-For intermediate values of the global correlation, the existence of competition between positive and negative bias terms to $\langle \hat{S} \rangle$ does not allow for a conclusive statement on the overall sign, and the bias term should be determined case by case.
+For intermediate values of $\rho_\mu$, competition between positive and negative bias terms to $\langle \hat{S} \rangle$ does not allow for a conclusive statement on the overall sign, and the bias term should be determined case by case.
+This can be well illustrated, for example, in a two-dimensional setting, as discussed in detail in~\ref{app:additional_2D}.
+In this simplified setup, the ratio $\langle{\hat S}\rangle/S$ is found to depend on $\rho_\mu$ as expected from eqs.~\eqref{eq:extrachi5} and~\eqref{eq:extrachi6}.